Alternative Names: None

-Parking directions: Fishermen tend to park on the area just immediately above the slip, therefore I would avoid this so you don't upset the locals.
-There is another parking space a little further up slightly round the corner.
+Parking directions: Fishermen tend to park in the area just immediately above the slip, therefore I would avoid this so you don't upset the locals.
+There is another parking space a little further up slightly around the corner.

 Tides: Tide tables

 Underwater directions: Enter the water off the slip and swim out to the point on the left keeping the shore rocks on your left.
 These rocks are thickly covered in kelp, but there are long-legged scorpion crabs and sea toads to find, along with topknots etc. Swimming to the point takes about 10 mins depending on how fast you swim, there is a lot of life in the kelp here so it may take a little longer.
 As you get to the point the rocks become steeper and the depth is around 16-18m.
 There are long clawed squatties hiding in the cracks along with velvet crabs and leopard spotted gobies.
 I also found some juvenile flatfish on the sand and an angular crab.
 Poor cod were lurking around along with some sinny and small shoals of juvenile fish.
 There are lots of different types of sea squirts adorning the rocks, spiny and common sea stars in addition to the odd sun star.
 Along the bottom of the rocks where the rocks meet the sand, there were dozens of humpback prawns.
 I found quite a few nudis, orange clubbed, polycera, fried egg and a sea lemon and I wasn't even looking that hard so I would think this would be a good place for nudis in the spring.
 This is a great little dive in a very scenic location.